 A third option is to apply for project funding under an existing grant, low-interest loan, or assistance program administered by any of the various state agencies.
-In the past, propositions 13, 204 and 50 have all provided substantial state-wide funds for water resources projects.
-Proposition 84 provided significant funds specifically for IRWMP updates and implementation projects and continues to be a source of funding through DWR.
-Additional Propositions will likely be needed to maintain the current level of state IRWMP funding.
-The state also has other funding programs, such as the Local Groundwater Assistance (LGA) program, that funds groundwater studies and monitoring.
-The LGA program does not currently require applicants be members of an IRWMP, and projects are typically local.
-However, regional projects are still eligible for funding, and the IRWMA itself can apply for a LGA grant.
-The State Water Resources Control Board (SWRCB) administers the Clean Water SRF program and Small Community Wastewater Grant programs that fund wastewater projects.
-The California Department of Public Health (CDPH) administers the Drinking Water SRF program as well as Proposition 50 and 84 programs to fund drinking water projects.
+In the past, propositions 13, 204, 50 and 84 have all provided substantial state-wide funds for water resources projects.
+Proposition 1 provides significant funds specifically for IRWMP updates and implementation projects and continues to be a source of funding through DWR.
+The state also has other funding programs that funds groundwater studies and monitoring.
+The State Water Resources Control Board (SWRCB) administers the Clean Water State Revolving Fund (SRF) program and Small Community Wastewater Grant programs that fund wastewater projects.
+The SWRCB, Division of Drinking Water (DDW) administers the Drinking Water SRF program as well as the Proposition 1 program to fund drinking water projects.